 I really like the Rabbit Fly tied to a size 2 hook.
 I like this streamer so much I have even written an entire article on it before.
 The motion through the water looks extremely lifelike to me.
 Based on the number of trout I have caught, the trout must think the same.

 My other go to fly is the Grey Ghost.
-Most experienced fly fishermen probably know the pattern, apparently it was first tied in 1924 Maine.
+Most experienced fly fishermen probably know the pattern, apparently, it was first tied in 1924 in Maine.
 It was such a successful pattern that it is now widely used across the globe.
-To my eyes, the Grey Ghost does a good job representing the juvenile form of many baitfish.
+In my eyes, the Grey Ghost does a good job representing the juvenile form of many baitfish.
 The Silicon Smelt streamer is another alternative, but I prefer the more natural Grey Ghost.

 When low light fishing, I prefer the darker Rabbit Fly, or I will dig deep into my fly box and pull out a black woolly bugger.

 As a general rule, I prefer to fish longer flies but still streamlined.
 I normally fish streamers tied on size 2 to 4 hooks.